runchentao/fa20-cmpe-255/README.md

 ## Project Objective
 **Option A**:
 - Design a program that will predict the next item a user will re-purchase.
+- Purpose/Use: Instacart can use our project result to recommand products to its customer

 **Option B**:
 - Design a program that will seperate customer into different segments and classify a new customer into a know segment.
+- Purpose/Use: Instacart can understand their customer better by customer segmentation.
+When a new customer join instacart and place an order, our program will help instacart classify this customer into existing segment.
+Instacart can push differenct ads or recommendations to user based on different customer segments.

 ## Possible Text Mining Algorithem Options
 1. K-Means